 Despite seeing the lowest unemployment rates since the pandemic begin, businesses are struggling to hire.
 At the end of February, there were over 7 million open jobs in the U.S., with that number expected to grow as restrictions continue to loosen.
 With so many concerns around hiring, retaining the great staff you already have is essential, especially in an industry with such high turnover (as is the case with hospitality).
 Because the pandemic has had such a huge effect on employment, you should look at how it may impact employee retention and what managers need to do differently to retain staff.

 In order to learn the best way to retain staff post-pandemic, it’s important to consider reasons employees may decide to quit.
 General reasons include a lack of flexibility or training, poor communication, or inefficient leadership.
 Pandemic specific reasons will likely be more definitive and may include guests not abiding by safety guidelines, being burnout or overworked due to staff shortages, or decreased tips.
-Below, we’ll talk about ways to improve retention that address these common concerns amongst hospitality staff.
+Below, we’ll talk about ways to improve post-pandemic employee retention that address these common concerns amongst hospitality staff.

 When creating a schedule for your team, it’s difficult to please everyone.
 But finding a way to allow for flexible scheduling could be the difference between retaining a great employee or losing them to another business who can provide what they need.
 Consider using a platform that allows for shift swapping, that way employees can have some control over their schedule.
 Also, pay close attention to when staff submit requests for time off and honor them whenever possible.